gcweeks/noncents-api-docs/source/includes/_users.md

 }
 ```

-> You can then use this information to send the proper call to the users/me/account_mfa route using the given "mask" or "type" fields
+> You can then use this information to send the proper call to the POST users/me/plaid_mfa route using the given "mask" or "type" fields

 ```json
 ```